tlecoz/XGPU/README.md

 - Automatic buffer alignment
 - Automatic declaration of variables in the shaders
 - Automatic handling of BindgroupLayout
-- Extendable renderPipeline & computePipeline
+- Extendable pipelines & resources
 - Ability to plug advanced features (such as light, shadow, etc.) into an existing pipeline.
 - Pipelines, textures and buffers automaticly rebuilt when device is lost
 - Declare your variables once for all in javascript with the name you want and use them directly in your shader
-- Easy-to-read, easy-to-write, easy-to-maintain at its higher level, and very powerful and flexible at its lower level.
+- Easy-to-read, easy-to-write, easy-to-maintain

 # How to use?